Blendify/blender-manual/trunk/blender_docs/manual/game_engine/physics/introduction.rst

 Constraints
 ===========

-It is imperative to understand that the Blender Constraints generally don't work inside the BGE.
+It is imperative to understand that the Blender Constraints generally do not work inside the BGE.
 This means interesting effects such as *Copy Rotation* are unavailable directly.

 Your options include: